dxganta/eth-usdc-polygon-yield-farming/README.md

 ## [Expected Yield](https://quickswap.exchange/#/quick)

-As of July 3, 2021
+As of July 7, 2021

-Rewards -> 13.18% APY <br>
+Rewards -> 14.61% APY <br>
-Fees -> 14.76% APY
+Fees -> 27.47% APY

-Total -> <strong>27.94%</strong>
+Total -> <strong>42.08% APY</strong>

 Note: One very notable point about this pool is the high fees APY which means that there is high volume going through the pool everyday.
 This is a very big pool with 111 M dollars TVL.
-Just few days ago the Fees APY was at 30%.
 With increasing deposits in the pool, though the rewards APY will decrease, the user can still enjoy high Fees APY which will only keep increasing with increasing Volume in this Pool.

 ## Usage